Tune in to hear the best music, news bulletins, interviews, live sessions, and more

 How can you listen?

-Whether you like listening to music in the car or at home, there are multiple ways to check out NME Audio.
-You can listen online via Radioplayer or TuneIn, on DAB if you’re in Brighton (NME 1 only) or Norwich*, or via the below sources:
+Whether you like listening to music in the car or at home, there are multiple ways to check out NME Radio.
+You can listen online via Radioplayer or TuneIn, on DAB if you’re in Brighton and London (NME 1 only) or Norwich*, or via the below sources:

 - Mobile/tablets and on desktop devices (including on NME.COM).